This bean and barley veggie chili is perfect for cooler evenings, Meatless Mondays, and school lunches. No barley? Try quinoa or farro.

 - 16 ounces vegetable stock, low sodium try homemade veggie stock or get the benefits of collagen with homemade chicken stock if not vegetarian

 - 2/3 cup barley pearl, Italian, or quick-cooking OR substitute quinoa or farro

 - Heat oil in a Dutch Oven or heavy pot over medium-high heat.
-Add onion, jalapeno, and bell pepper and saute for about 3 minutes, until onions are softened and fragrant.
+Add onion, jalapeno, bell pepper, and celery and saute for about 3 minutes, until onions are softened and fragrant.
 Add garlic and saute for another minute.

 - Turn down the heat to medium-low and stir in the chili powder, cumin, and oregano.
 Next add the diced tomatoes, black beans, veggie stock, and barley.
 Turn heat to high and stir.
 Bring to a simmer and then reduce heat, cover with a lid, and continue to cook for about 20 minutes.
 Add water or additional stock if needed.